liborty/medians/README.md

 Nonetheless, on large datasets, we do devote some of the overall computational effort to pivot selection.

-We also introduce new algorithm, implemented as function `medianu64`:
+We introduce another new algorithm, implemented as function `medianu64`:

     /// Fast medians of u64 end type by binary partitioning pub fn medianu64(s: &mut [u64]) -> Result<ConstMedians<u64>, Me>

   on `u64` data, this is about twice as fast as the general purpose pivoting of `median_by`.
-The data is partitioned by individual bits values, thus totally sidestepping the expense of pivot estimation.
-In practice, the algorithm converges well.
-Of course, if the data happens to be all bunched up within a small range of values, it will be somewhat slower.
+The data is partitioned by individual bits values, totally sidestepping the expense of the pivot estimation.
+The algorithm converges well.
+When the data happens to be all bunched up within a small range of values, it will be somewhat slower.
 Then one might want to linearly transform the data and deploy the superfast `medianu8`.

 ### Summary of he main features of our general median algorithm